Kwiatens/FloV3R/Instructions/FloV3R R1 Headset PCB Guide.md

 Make sure to begin soldering SMD resistors first than capatitors, electrolitic capatitors, LED's and finally breakout boards such as Arduino, IMU etc.
 In general, you want to solder them in a specific order, from smallest to biggest parts, to avoid any problems.

-Then plug it into you computer and flash the firmware to it. (todo)